Skip to content

 )

-4. Close and reopen PowerShell
+4. Close and reopen the PowerShell window.

 5. Verify the installation: